-Glenwood is a blue-collar town, with 76.29% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Glenwood, you'll notice that it is more blue-collar than most other communities in America.
+76.29% of Glenwood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Glenwood is a city of transportation and shipping workers, service providers, and sales and office workers.
 There are especially a lot of people living in Glenwood who work in healthcare suport services (7.38%), office and administrative support (5.37%), and law enforcement and fire fighting (4.70%).

 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Glenwood has relatively fewer families with younger children, and/or college students.
 Combined, this makes Glenwood a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.